AdamUlicny/EcoParse/README.md

 ## Key Features

 -   **Configurable Data Extraction**: Define any data field you need (e.g., "Habitat", "Diet", "Wingspan") in a simple YAML configuration file.
--   **Multiple LLM Backends**: Supports Google Gemini via API (paid tier) and local models via Ollama.
+-   **Multiple LLM Backends**: Supports Google Gemini, OpenRouter via API, and local models via Ollama.
 -   **Advanced Species Identification**: Integrates with GNfinder and uses robust filtering to accurately identify species and subspecies, resolving nested names (e.g., preferring "Falco peregrinus pelegrinoides" over "Falco peregrinus" when both are found and nested).
 -   **Interactive UI**: An easy-to-use web interface built with Streamlit to manage the entire workflow, from PDF upload to result analysis.
 -   **Context-Aware Analysis**: Provides the LLM with either surrounding text chunks or full-page images for context.